 As you can also see in the charts, the interactions caused by THC are mostly theoretical.
 In many cases, those interactions are that the combo may make you more sleepy than either drug alone.
 Usually this is not really a problem.
 There are some very concerning interactions, like Tacrolimus.
 Thankfully, we can monitor this, and not many folk take this medication.

 A key point that I hope you can see, is that these medication interactions are common with common medications and that the risk from neither cannabis nor CBD can be taken lightly.
 In particular, it is unwise to rely on the budtender to know this information and give you adequate advice.
-In fact, the budtender doesn’t know this information, nor do they know enough about your illness and care to be able to give advice.
+In fact, the budtenders don’t know the information that doctors know, nor do they know enough about your illness and care to be able to give advice.
 Unfortunately, this doesn’t stop them.

 Consult with a Qualified Boston Medical Marijuana Expert Today